 - Morning flight from Durban to Johannesburg

-This morning we depart Durban and the KwaZulu-Natal region to fly to the economic hub of Africa, Johannesburg, a bustling, sprawling city of contrasts, spread across the small but densely populated province of Gauteng.
+This morning we fly to the economic hub of Africa, Johannesburg, a bustling, sprawling city of contrasts, spread across the small but densely populated province of Gauteng.
 Some people call it ‘Jozi’ or ‘Joburg’, others ‘Egoli’, meaning ‘City of Gold’, a reference to its origins as a gold rush town founded after the discovery of gold on the East Rand in the late 19th century.
 From its humble origins as a camp of rows of tents, Johannesburg has grown to be the economic powerhouse not only of South Africa, but much of the African continent, with one of the forty largest metropolitan areas in the world.
 The city’s modern vibrancy is largely based on the diversity of its people and cultures, with a mix of indigenous African, and immigrant Dutch, English, Portuguese and Malay cultures.

 Day 18: Tuesday 1 October, Johannesburg – Cradle of Humankind World Heritage Site – Johannesburg